Deciphering a CBD bottle can often feel like you’ve been transported back to a high school maths lesson.

 Experience with CBD

-If you are new to CBD, it’s best to start with a lower dose and increase over time as you become more accustomed to the effects.
+If you are new to CBD, it’s best to start with a lower dose and increase it slowly as you become more accustomed to the effects.